-The Texas General Land Office staff will relay information to the subrecipient via the Texas General Land Office Community Development and Revitalization website, https://www.glo.texas.gov/disaster-recovery, through trainings and checklists, and during onsite monitoring and reviews.
+The Texas General Land Office staff will relay information to the subrecipient via the Texas General Land Office Community Development and Revitalization website, www.recovery.texas.gov, through trainings and checklists, and during on-site monitoring and reviews.
 Additional resources may be found on GLO-CDR's Infrastructure Resources Page (see Resources-Resource 16.1 at the end of this chapter).